sullyps/nvim-config/README.md

 ## Requirements
 - Neovim v0.8.0 (Tested with .deb package installation)
+- [Ripgrep system package](https://github.com/BurntSushi/ripgrep#installation) (This is needed for the todo-comments plugin)

 ## Installing (Only tested with .deb neovim install method)
 - Clone repo and move/rename directory to `<YOUR-HOME-PATH>/.config/nvim`